What we do

 The harmful gases released into the atmosphere by food waste is a major contributor to the climate crisis and FareShare ensures this good-to-eat food is not only saved from landfill but given to people who may otherwise be going without.

 Alongside our work tackling hunger and food waste, we are committed to improving lives through the provision of volunteering opportunities with a difference.
-We encourage people that are furthest from the job market to join our team, gain insight and experience into a work environment in a fun, safe, non-judgemental way.
+Those who are furthest from the job market are encouraged to join our team, gain insight and experience into a work environment in a fun, safe, non-judgemental way.

 We have structures in place including our new support hub CareShare, hot meals on site, free training and personalised support to ensure people can thrive.
-We simply could not carry out our work without our dedicated team of volunteers, and it is so important to us to support their development.
+Our work could not be carried out without our dedicated team of volunteers, and it is so important to us to support their development.
 We are proud to say that the majority of our warehouse staff have been recruited from our volunteer team.

 Volunteering here has given me more opportunities and skills than I ever thought I’d achieve – things like social interaction are important to me…I feel very supported.Calvin, warehouse volunteer since 2016